GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 ## Obtaining a heap dump

-If you find that your job is failing due to the JVM running out of memory, you will need to take a heap dump to find out what is causing the OOM condition.
+If you find that your job is failing due to the JVM running out of memory, take a heap dump to determine what is causing the out-of-memory (OOM) condition.

 There are three main ways of obtaining a heap dump from JVMs running in Dataflow workers.
 In order of preference:

-* Instruct the pipeline's JVMs to automatically dump their heap on OOM.
+* Instruct the pipeline's JVMs to automatically dump their heap when out of memory.
 * Connect to the worker machine and download the heap through a browser.
 * Connect directly to a JVM through JMX.